nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Since language translation needs context and lots of data, typically these use cases are often NLP driven.
 Language translation as speech recognition is a typical NLP application.
 Natural language processing (NLP) is area of machine learning that operates on (human)text and speech.
 See the section on NLP in this book for more use cases and insight in the specific NLP technologies.

 Other areas for language translation are speech recognition.
-Some great real time machine learning driven application already exist.
+Some great real time machine learning driven application already exists.

 When building speech recognition machine learning applications you discover that data needed for speech recognition is not quite open.
 To create voice systems you need an extremely large amount of voice data.
 Most of the data used by large companies isn’t available to the majority of people.
 E.g. Amazon , Microsoft and Google offer great APIs but you interact with a black-box model.
 Also speech recognition needs openness and freedom.
 Mozilla launched Common Voice project in 2017.
 A project to make voice recognition data and APIs open and accessible to everyone.
 Contributing to this great project is simple: Go to https://voice.mozilla.org/ and speak some sentences and validate some.
 All you need is a browser and a few minutes to contribute so everyone can make use of this technology in the future.